-- If you are submitting the request, attach a letter from the caregiver stating that she or he is ready, willing and able to accept custody of your children. - If you are comfortable with the caregiver having custody of your children, give him or her a signed letter (if possible, notarized) from you to submit along with the application.
+- · If you are submitting the request, attach a letter from the caregiver stating that she or he is ready, willing and able to accept custody of your children. - If you are comfortable with the caregiver having custody of your children, give him or her a signed letter (if possible, notarized) from you to submit along with the application.
 This letter should say that you want them to have custody.
-This letter may help the court make a decision more quickly. - If the caregiver submits the request, you have the right to disagree with it.
-Do not sign the papers if you do not want that person to have legal rights over your children. - Ask the court to give you visitation rights. - Be sure that your correct detention address is written out on the application.
-If you are transferred, send the court and the caregiver your new detention center address right away.
+This letter may help the court make a decision more quickly. - visitation rights.